 InfoTracer.com is not a consumer reporting agency as defined by the Fair Credit Reporting Act, and does not assemble or evaluate information for the purpose of supplying consumer reports.
 You understand that you may not use information provided by InfoTracer.com for any purpose under the FCRA, including to make determinations regarding an individual's eligibility for personal credit, insurance, employment, or for tenant screening.
 You understand that license plate and VIN searches are only available for a purpose authorized by the Driver's Privacy Protection Act of 1994 (DPPA).

-The Attorney General’s Office does not supply background check reports in the state, but they do provide criminal history reports to “state agencies and professional licensing boards.”
+The Attorney General’s Office does not supply background check reports, but they do provide criminal history reports to “state agencies and professional licensing boards.”
 These records are provided via a fingerprint or name search.
 The requestor must also have the person’s name, maiden name, aliases, date of birth and social security number or fingerprints along with their current address and an authorization form.
 Each search costs $15 each.
 Non-profit organizations get a discount and pay only $5 per record.
 The forms can be downloaded from their website.
 Processing time usually takes between 7-10 business days.
 They do offer expedited service if the person requesting sends in the payment and include a self-addressed, stamped envelope.
 For federal criminal background checks, requestors need to contact the FBI directly.

 A North Dakota criminal background check will show convictions regardless of when they took place.
 It will also show charges (three years old or less) that were dismissed, did not result in a conviction or there was no court disposition.
 Even deferred charges that were dismissed will continue to show on the report for three years.
 It will also show jail or prison time, probation and parole for incidents less than three years old.